gagan-ahlawat-0/gitmesh/README.md

 - Go to GitHub → Settings → Developer settings → Personal Access Tokens → Tokens (classic)
 - Click Generate new token → Generate new token (classic)
-- Select the required scopes (typically: repo, read:org, read:user)
+- Select the required scopes (typically: repo, user, read:org)
 - Click Generate Token
 - Copy the generated token (you’ll only see it once)